berak/uniform-lbp/readme.md

 ```

-the goal now is to achieve more flexibility, make it easy to swap features, knn against svm, distance measures, etc.
+the goal now is to achieve more flexibility, make it easy to swap features, knn against svm, distance measures.